-1. In these regulations, a word or expression defined in the Act has that meaning, and unless the context otherwise indicates, -
+1. In these regulations, a word or expression to which a meaning is assigned in the Act bears that meaning and unless the context otherwise indicates -

-"accused" means the registered person against whom a complaint has been lodged or in respect of whom the Council is conducting an inquiry under Part V of the Act and these regulations, whether or not he or she is present at the inquiry;
+"accused" means the registered person against whom a complaint has been lodged or in respect of whom the Council is conducting an inquiry under Part VI of the Act and these regulations;

-"complaint" means a complaint or charge of unprofessional conduct against a registered person lodged with the registrar, or an allegation of unprofessional or improper conduct or misconduct made against or in respect of that registered person, whichever may be applicable;
+"complaint" means a complaint, charge or allegation of unprofessional conduct against a registered person lodged with the registrar, or an allegation of unprofessional or improper conduct or misconduct made against or in respect of that registered person;

-"inquiry" means a professional conduct inquiry conducted by the Council under sections 37 and 38 of the Act; and
+"inquiry" means a professional conduct inquiry conducted by the Council under sections 47 and 48 of the Act;

-"party" means the accused or the pro forma" complainant, whichever may be applicable;
+"party" means the accused or the pro forma " complainant, whichever may be applicable; and

-"preliminary investigation committee" means the preliminary investigation committee established under section 12(5)(a), of the Act; and the Act" means the Allied Health Professions Act, 2004 (Act No. 7 of 2004).
+"the Act" means the Pharmacy Act, 2004 (Act No. 9 of 2004).